David Helbock

 David Helbock (born 28 January 1984 in Koblach) is an Austrian jazz musician.

 Music education

 Helbock began playing piano at the age of six.
-After several years of lessons at the music school Feldkirch with Nora Calvo Smith and at the jazz seminar Dornbirn with Paul Winter, he switched to the music high school in Feldkirch in 1998.
+After several years of lessons at the music school Feldkirch and at the jazz seminar Dornbirn, he switched to the music high school in Feldkirch in 1998.
 During school he began to study piano with Ferenc Bognar at the Vorarlberg State Conservatory, where he completed his classical concert diploma in 2005.

-Since 2000, Helbock has also taken lessons with the New York jazz pianist Peter Madsen, with whom he also played in the band Mistura and in his ensemble CIA (Collective of Improvising Artists).
+Since 2000, Helbock has also taken lessons with the New York jazz pianist Peter Madsen, with whom he also played in his ensemble CIA (Collective of Improvising Artists) and more recently formed the Austrian Syndicate.

 Activities

 With his different musical projects, like the "David Helbock Trio", "David Helbock's Random/Control" and also as a solo artist, Helbock toured all over the planet.